crycode-de/node-radiohead-serial/README.md

       // Send a new message after 2 seconds setTimeout(sendData, 2000);
     }else{
-      // Stop the asynchronous worker after 1 second and exit the client example
+      // Close the SerialPort worker after 1 second and exit the client example
-      // Use the timeout before stop() to receive the answer from the server setTimeout(function(){
+      // Use the timeout before close() to receive the answer from the server setTimeout(function(){
-        rhs.stop().then(function(){
+        rhs.close().then(function(){
-          // The worker has been stopped
+          // The SerialPort is now closed
           console.log('Client example done. :-)');
         });
       }, 1000);